uzair756/Restaurant-Ordering-System/README.md

 ## Abstract & Introduction

-Managing patient records at clinic receptions can be a daunting task without suitable programs.
-The Appointment Program is designed to empower receptionists in effortlessly handling patient records, including adding, searching, and displaying tables.
+Managing patient records at clinic receptions is a challenging task without suitable programs.
+This program is designed to facilitate receptionists in effortlessly handling patient records, including adding, searching, and displaying tables.
 The primary objective is efficient patient record management.

 ## Methodology

-The program provides four options:
+A receptionist controls the input, and the program offers four options:

-1. **Add an Appointment:** Allows the receptionist to input patient details (ID, name, age, gender, contact, day, and doctor's specialization).
+1. **Add an Appointment:** The receptionist inputs patient details (ID, name, age, gender, contact, day, and doctor's specialization).
 The program matches the doctor's specialization with the doctor's name, calculates the appointment time, and saves details in separate CSV files for patient and appointments.
-It then displays the appointments table containing patient ID, name, consulting doctor's name, and appointment time.
+The appointments table, containing patient ID, name, consulting doctor's name, and appointment time, is then displayed.

-2. **Search an Appointment:** Enables the receptionist to search for a patient's record by entering the patient's ID.
+2. **Search an Appointment:** The receptionist enters the patient's ID, and the program searches the patient's table.
 If found, the patient's record is displayed; otherwise, the program prompts to add a new record.
 The program offers options to continue searching or exit, displaying the number of records searched, found, and added.

-3. **Print Patient's Table:** Prints the entire patient's table for easy reference.
+3. **Print Patient's Table:** This option prints the entire patient's table for easy reference.

-4. **Exit:** Ends the program with a goodbye message.
+4. **Exit:** Entering '4' ends the program with a goodbye message.

 The program includes error handling for invalid inputs, checks for duplicate patient IDs, and utilizes the Pandas library, dictionaries, and CSV files for effective data management.